ngless-toolkit/ngless/specification/language.rst

 Script-style (# to EOL), C-style (/* to \*/) and C++-style (// to EOL) comments
 are all recognised.

-Both LF and CRLF are accepted as line endings (LF is preferred).
+Both LF and CRLF are accepted as line endings (Unix-style LF is preferred).

 Strings are denoted with single or double quotes and standard backslashed escapes apply (\\n for newline, ...).